TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

         ```bash
         claude
         ```
-    1. If using VSCode Claude Code extension, add the below content to the `settings.json`.
+    1. (Optional) If using VSCode Claude Code extension, add the below content to the `settings.json`.
         ```json
         "claudeCode.disableLoginPrompt": true,
         "claudeCode.environmentVariables": [